100615056/CS50-2021-Problem-Sets/README.md

 ### mario.c

-Create a right-aligned and left-aligned pyramid using hashes (#) where the user decides the height by entering a number between 1 and 8, inclusive.
+Create a double half-pyramid using hashes (#) where the user decides the height by entering a number between 1 and 8, inclusive.

 ### credit.c